lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

 First of all, the number and types of descriptor sets have changed, so we need to update that.
 After that, we copy the view matrix to the uniform buffer.
 Finally, for non animated models, we just need to submit a single drawing command by invoking the `vkCmdDrawIndexedIndirect`.
-This function receives the buffer where we recorded in t draw indirect commands, the starting position, the number of commands to be used and the size devoted to each command.
+This function receives the buffer where we recorded draw indirect commands, the starting position, the number of commands to be used and the size devoted to each command.
 Although the `VkDrawIndexedIndirectCommand` has a fixed side, we can add additional data after each command to use additional information.
-The total size of each command is controlled by that last parameters, which in our case, is equal to  `VkDrawIndexedIndirectCommand.SIZEOF`.
+The total size of each command is controlled by that last parameter, which in our case, is equal to  `VkDrawIndexedIndirectCommand.SIZEOF`.
 Prior to invoking the `vkCmdDrawIndexedIndirect`, we need to bind the buffers that will hold per-vertex and per-instance data, and the index buffer.
 The process for animated models is similar, but we need to bind a different set of buffers.
-As you can see, we are just binding three buffers and recording a single draw command for non-animated entities, and the same ofr animated ones.
+As you can see, we are just binding three buffers and recording a single draw command for non-animated entities, and the same for animated ones.
 The number of binding operations and the number of drawing commands have been reduced dramatically.

 The `recordEntities`, `registerModels`, `submit`, `updateMaterialsBuffer` and `updateTextureDescriptorSet` methods have been removed.